-Valerie has been an RBT for more than 4 years and is currently studying to become a Behavior Analyst.
-She completed her bachelor’s degree in psychology at University of Virginia and is completing her graduate coursework at George Mason University.
+Valerie has worked in the field for more than 5 years and became a Behavior Analyst in November 2021.
+She completed her bachelor’s degree in psychology at University of Virginia and her graduate coursework at George Mason University.
 She is also an Army veteran and a CrossFit coach!
-We asked her a few questions about her background and what it is like to work in the field.
+We asked her a few questions about her background and what it is like to work in applied behavior analysis.

 How did you find ABA?
 Was there anything in particular that drew you to the field?